Master's Degree Admission Requirements

 - This experience may be teaching, pupil personnel work, librarianship, health services, or clinical or rehabilitative services

 - Substitute or part-time services does not apply

-- Verification of employment must be on district or employing agency letterhead and signed by the superintendent, assistant superintendent, director of personnel, or director of human resources
+- Verification of full time employment must be on district or employing agency letterhead and signed by the superintendent, assistant superintendent, director of personnel, or director of human resources

 - Official transcripts from all postsecondary institutions attended